microsoft/ai-developer/Labs/lab-03.md

 ## Review

 In this exercise, we utilized **Semantic Kernel plugins** to enhance LLM capabilities by extending a chatbot's functionality.
-We developed and integrated a **time plugin** and a **weather retrieval plugin** to enable real-time, contextual responses beyond the model’s training data.
+We developed and integrated **time** and **weather retrieval plugins** to enable real-time, contextual responses beyond the model’s training data.
 Additionally, we built plugins in Python and used **Auto Function Calling** to chain them together seamlessly.
 This enhanced our proficiency in building extensible, intelligent AI solutions using Semantic Kernel.

-Successfully completed the below tasks for extending **LLM capabilities** using **Semantic Kernel plugins**:
+You have successfully completed the below tasks for extending **LLM capabilities** using **Semantic Kernel plugins**:

-- Developed and integrated a **time plugin** and a **weather retrieval plugin** for real-time contextual responses.
+- Developed and integrated **time** and **weather retrieval plugins** for real-time contextual responses.
 - Utilized **Semantic Kernel** to enhance chatbot functionality beyond the model’s training data.
-- Implemented **Auto Function Calling** to seamlessly chain multiple plugins together.
+- Implemented **Auto Function Calling** to chain multiple plugins together seamlessly.
 - Built and deployed **Python-based plugins** to extend AI capabilities.

-## Go to the Next Lab by clicking on the navigation.
+## Go to the next lab by clicking on the navigation.